isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-you-drink-alkaline-water-everyday.markdown

 slug: /can-you-drink-alkaline-water-everyday/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Can you drink alkaline water every day?
-Alkaline water contains a pH that's higher than 7 - regular tap water has a  pH of between 6.5 to 8.5 on the pH scale -
+Alkaline water contains a pH that's higher than 7 - regular tap water has a� pH of between 6.5 to 8.5 on the pH scale -
 [according to EPA](https://www.epa.gov/sdwa/drinking-water-regulations-and-contaminants)
 .